Best Running Backpacks of 2025

 Sam then used his experience using the FKT Vest and other running vests to research other higher-capacity running backpacks.
 We looked at fastpacks, thru-hiking backpacks, and running vests to find the best backpacks for running and started testing them.

-We tested these running backpacks while thru-hiking the Arizona Trail in the fall of 2023.
-We also tested them on overnight fastpacking missions and all-day trail runs in the Catalina and Superstition mountains of Arizona, the canyons of Utah, and the Front Range mountains of Colorado.
+We tested these running backpacks while thru-hiking the Arizona Trail, Appalachian Trail, and Colorado Trail.
+We also tested them on overnight fastpacking missions and all-day trail runs in the Catalina and Superstition mountains of Arizona, the canyons of Utah, and the mountains of Colorado.

-We packed every pack as full as we could, using the same 20-oz down quilt, puffy jacket, and the rest of our ultralight backpacking kit whenever we could fit it all.
-If those items wouldn’t fit, we packed those running backpacks with a standard cold weather kit that consisted of a puffy jacket, gloves, hat, and plenty of food.
+We tested these packs during fall, winter, spring, and summer.
+We packed every pack as full as we could, with a standard cold weather kit that consisted of a puffy jacket, gloves, hat, and plenty of food.
 We used any included water bladders or vest strap soft flasks.
-We shoved gear into every pocket. during fall, winter, spring, and summer.
+We shoved gear into every pocket.

 Why you should trust us / About the author